Plastic Hearts: Live performances

-Cyrus performed "Angels like You", "High", "Plastic Hearts" and "Golden G String" for an exclusive Backyard Sessions released on November 27, along her album on Apple Music.
+Cyrus performed "Angels Like You", "High", "Plastic Hearts" and "Golden G String" for an exclusive Backyard Sessions released on November 27, along her album on Apple Music.
 She then performed "Plastic Hearts", "Midnight Sky", and "Prisoner" on the first episode of the Amazon Music Holiday Plays digital concert series on December 1, 2020.
 She sang "Golden G String" at NPR's Tiny Desk Concert on January 28, 2021.
-The singer performed "Angels like You" for a special Rehearsal - Behind the Scenes YouTube video, of her Pre Super Bowl Show, on February 3, 2021.
-She gave a performance consisting of the tracks "Plastic Hearts", "Midnight Sky", "Prisoner", "High", "Angels like You", "Bad Karma" and "Night Crawling" during the TikTok Tailgate pre-game concert before Super Bowl LV in Tampa, Florida on February 7, 2021.
+The singer performed "Angels Like You" for a special Rehearsal - Behind the Scenes YouTube video, of her Pre Super Bowl Show, on February 3, 2021.
+She gave a performance consisting of the tracks "Plastic Hearts", "Midnight Sky", "Prisoner", "High", "Angels Like You", "Bad Karma" and "Night Crawling" during the TikTok Tailgate pre-game concert before Super Bowl LV in Tampa, Florida on February 7, 2021.
 The singer performed "Plastic Hearts" at Saturday Night Live on May 8, 2021.
 "Hate Me" and "Gimme What I Want" was performed next on June 10, 2021, on Magnum's 8D Special Performance.
 Cyrus performed "Plastic Hearts", "Midnight Sky", at Resort Las Vegas Grand Opening on July 4, 2021.
-On July 29, she sang "Midnight Sky", "Angels Like You", "WTF Do I Know", and "Night Crawling" at the Lollapalooza festival.
+On July 29, she sang "Midnight Sky", "Angels Like You", "WTF Do I Know", "Plastic Hearts" and "Night Crawling" at the Lollapalooza festival.

 Singles

 Plastic Hearts was made available for pre-order on October 24, 2020, with three songs available to download.
 These were lead single "Midnight Sky", live covers of "Heart of Glass" (originally released September 29, 2020) and "Zombie".
 "Edge of Midnight (Midnight Sky Remix)", a mash-up of "Midnight Sky" with Stevie Nicks' song "Edge of Seventeen" was released as the fourth pre-release download on November 6, 2020.

 "Prisoner", featuring Dua Lipa, was released as the album's second single on November 19, 2020.
 The music video was released the same day.
 A remix of the song was released later on.

-"Angels like You" was released as the third single from the album.
+"Angels Like You" was released as the third single from the album.
 The music video for the song was released on March 8, 2021, was co-directed by Cyrus and Alana O'Herlihy and contains footage taken from singer's Super Bowl pre-game performance on February 7, 2021.
 Sony Music serviced it to contemporary hit radio stations in Australia on March 12.
-British radio station BBC Radio 1 added "Angels like You" to rotation on March 20, and the record label sent it to contemporary hit stations in Italy on April 9, 2021.
+British radio station BBC Radio 1 added "Angels Like You" to rotation on March 20, and the record label sent it to contemporary hit stations in Italy on April 9, 2021.